Vocabulary Related to Films – Genres, Useful Words & Phrases (B2–C1)

 Dubbed

-A film where the original voices have been replaced in another language.
+A dubbed film is one in which the original voices have been replaced with voices in another language.

-I prefer watching films in the original language rather than dubbed versions.
+- I prefer watching films in the original version rather than dubbed, even if I need subtitles.

 To be based on

-When a film uses a book, true story, or historical event as the source.
+When a film is based on something, it uses a book, a true story, or real events as its starting point.

-The film is set in Scotland in 1879.
+- The film is set in Scotland in the 19th century and follows several generations.

 Trailer

-A short promotional video showing highlights of a film.
+A trailer is a short promotional video that shows some of the most exciting scenes from a film.

 Review